zahidhasann88/employee-hierarchy/README.md

-# Employee Hierarchy System
+# Team Subordinates System

-This project implements an employee hierarchy system with a NestJS backend API and a NextJS frontend application.
+This project implements a team subordinates system with a NestJS backend API and a NextJS frontend application.
 The system allows users to view all employees under any given position in the company's organizational structure.

 ## Table of Contents
 - [Features](#features)